Basic rules and guidelines for your presentation

 Steps to prepare for both presentations

 2. Obtaining my approval of your selection.
-For the midterm talk, this will simply mean that you'll get the part that you have selected on the first-come-first-serve basis.
+For the midterm talk, this will simply mean that you'll get the part that you have selected on the first-come-first-served basis.
 For the final talk, the process is more complex and is described in more detail in the section on Final project below.

 Very important: You must obtain my approval (in writing) at least 10 days before the day of the first presentation by anyone in the class (the midterm presentations will be spread over several lecture periods, while the final presentations will all occur on the day of the final exam).